 Subscribe to the Environmental Regulatory Update to stay informed.

-Environmental Protection and Other Legislation Amendment Bill 2020
+Environmental Protection and Other Legislation Amendment Act 2020

-The Environmental Protection and Other Legislation Amendment Bill 2020 (Bill) is part of the Queensland Government’s ongoing commitment to improve rehabilitation and financial assurance outcomes for the state’s resources industry.
+The Environmental Protection and Other Legislation Amendment Act 2020 (the Act) commenced on 20 August 2020.
+The Act is part of the Queensland Government’s ongoing commitment to improve rehabilitation and financial assurance outcomes for the state’s resources industry.

 These reforms will ensure that Queensland has evidence-based, best practice, world-leading rehabilitation practices that will deliver better economic and environmental outcomes.

-- Provides for the appointment of a Rehabilitation Commissioner, to provide rigorous, scientific and independent advice to both government and industry.
+- Enables the appointment of a Rehabilitation Commissioner, to provide rigorous, scientific and independent advice to both government and industry.
 The Rehabilitation Commissioner will also monitor and provide reports on rehabilitation performance and trends.
 This will enable evaluation of the rehabilitation framework in Queensland.

-- Proposes amendments to the existing residual risk framework to ensure that any risks remaining on a resource site after a project is completed are appropriately identified, costed and managed.
+- Amends the existing residual risk framework to ensure that any risks remaining on a resource site after a project is completed are appropriately identified, costed and managed.

-- Provides for the establishment of a residual risks fund and for payments to this fund to be managed by the Scheme Manager, the same entity that manages the Financial Provisioning Scheme.
+- Establishes a residual risks fund and provides for payments to this fund to be managed by the Scheme Manager, the same entity that manages the Financial Provisioning Scheme.
 This will ensure the appropriate financial management of residual risk payments in a way that will enhance investment opportunities to grow the fund.

-Minor and technical amendments to the Environmental Protection Act 1994 are also proposed in the Bill to remove unnecessary provisions and clarify and improve regulatory processes.
+The Act also made minor and technical amendments to the Environmental Protection Act 1994 to remove unnecessary provisions and clarify and improve regulatory processes.

 Commencement of 2019 Environmental Protection Regulation and Environmental Protection Policies